varsharma-12/scenario-examples/kafka-k8s-CFK/intro.md

 Welcome!
 In this hands-on scenario, you'll learn how to deploy Apache Kafka using **KRaft mode** (Kafka Raft) on Kubernetes with the Confluent for Kubernetes (CFK) Operator.

+This tutorial provides an handson experience to deploy kafka on kubernetes using enterprise grade operator i.e CFK.
+The operator is a Kubernetes Deployment whose lifecycle is managed by Helm.
+Kafka and Kraft will have their custom resource definitions (CRDs) deployed as kubernetes Statfulsets .
+CFK actively monitors the custom resources to ensure their state matches the desired state.

+CFK uses a declarative Kubernetes-native [API approach](https://docs.confluent.io/operator/current/co-api.html) to configure, deploy, and manage Apache Kafka and application resources (such as topics, rolebindings) through Infrastructure as Code (IaC).

 ## What is KRaft?

 KRaft (Kafka Raft) is Kafka's new consensus protocol that **eliminates the dependency on ZooKeeper**.
 It simplifies operations, improves performance, and is the future of Kafka architecture.